ralvares/security-demos/auditing/README.md

 *   **`forensics.sh`**: A Bash library containing specialized functions to query, filter, and analyze audit logs.
 It turns raw JSON logs into human-readable forensic artifacts.
 *   **`audit-log-Investigation.md`**: A comprehensive, step-by-step tutorial that walks through a simulated breach of a "Visa Payment" application.
 It uses the library to hunt for the attacker.
 *   **`kubectl-timemachine-instructions.md`**: Instructions for using the kubectl-timemachine plugin.
-*   **`audit.log.tar.gz`**: A sample audit log file containing the evidence of the simulated attack.
+*   **`logs/audit.log.tar.gz`**: A sample audit log file containing the evidence of the simulated attack.
 Use this if you don't have a live cluster to investigate.

 ## Getting Started